-Tag # LS14 Residential Case File (ISP and Standard Level Deficiency Standard Level Bendiency Tag # LS14 Residential Case File (ISP and Healthcare Requirements) Developmental Disabilities (DD) Waiver Service Standards 2/26/2018; Eff Date: 3/1/2018 Chapter 20: Provider Documentation and Client Records: 20.2 Client Records Requirements: All DD Waiver Provider Agencies are required to create and maintain individual client records.
-The contents of client records vary depending on the unique needs of the person receiving services and the resultant information produced.
+Tag # LS14.1 Residential Service Delivery Site Case File (Other Required Standard Level Deficiency Documentation) Developmental Disabilities (DD) Waiver Service Standards 2/26/2018; Eff Date: 3/1/2018 Chapter 20: Provider Documentation and Client Records: 20.2 Client Records Requirements: All DD Waiver Provider Agencies are required to create and maintain individual client records.
+The contents of client records vary depending on the unique needs of the person receiving services and the resultant maintain a complete and confidential case file in the residence for 1 of 18 Individuals receiving Living Care Arrangements.
+Provider: State your Plan of Correction for the deficiencies cited in this tag here (How is the deficiency going to be corrected?
+This can be specific to each deficiency cited or if possible an overall correction?): → information produced.
 The extent of documentation required for individual client records per service type depends on the location of the file, the type of service being provided, and the information necessary.
-DD Waiver Provider Agencies are required to adhere to the following: 1.
-Client records must contain all documents essential to the service being provided and essential to ensuring the health and safety of the person during the provision of the service.
-2. Provider Agencies must have readily accessible records in home and community settings in paper or electronic form.
+DD Waiver Provider Agencies are required to adhere to the following: Client records must contain all documents essential to the service being provided and essential to ensuring the health and safety of the person during the provision of the service.
+Provider Agencies must have readily accessible records in home and community settings in paper or electronic form.
 Secure access to electronic records through the Therap web based system using computers or mobile devices is acceptable.
-3. Provider Agencies are responsible for ensuring that all plans created by nurses, RDs, therapists or BSCs are present in all needed settings.
-4. Provider Agencies must maintain records of all documents produced by agency personnel or contractors on behalf of each person, including any routine notes or data, annual assessments, semi-annual reports, evidence of training provided/received, progress notes, and any other interactions for which billing is Based on record review, the Agency did not maintain a complete and confidential case file in the residence for 1 of 10 Individuals receiving Living Care Arrangements.
-Review of the residential individual case files revealed the following items were not found, incomplete, and/or not current: Healthcare Passport: Not Current (#4) Provider: State your Plan of Correction for the deficiencies cited in this tag here (How is the deficiency going to be corrected?
-This can be specific to each deficiency cited or if possible an overall correction?): → Provider: Enter your ongoing Quality Assurance/Quality Improvement processes as it related to this tag number here (What is going to be done?
+Provider Agencies are responsible for ensuring that all plans created by nurses, RDs, therapists or BSCs are present in all needed settings.
+Provider Agencies must maintain records of all documents produced by agency personnel or contractors on behalf of each person, including any routine notes or data, annual assessments, semi-annual reports, evidence of training provided/received, progress notes, and any other interactions for which billing is generated.
+Occupational Therapy Plan (Therapy Intervention Plan): • Not Found (#27) Physical Therapy Plan (Therapy Intervention Plan): • Not Found (#27) Provider: Enter your ongoing Quality Assurance/Quality Improvement processes as it related to this tag number here (What is going to be done?
 How many individuals is this going to affect?
 How often will this be completed?
 Who is responsible?
-What steps will be taken if issues are found?): → any other interactions for which billing is generated.5.
-Each Provider Agency is responsible for

-maintaining the daily or other contact notes

-documenting the nature and frequency of

-service delivery, as well as data tracking only

-for the services provided by their agency.

-6. The current Client File Matrix found in

-Appendix A Client File Matrix details the

-minimum requirements for records to be stored

-in agency office files, the delivery site, or with

-DSP while providing services in the community.

-7. All records pertaining to JCMs must be

-retained permanently and must be made

-available to DDSD upon request, upon the

-termination or expiration of a provider

-agreement, or upon provider withdrawal from

-services.

-20.5.3 Health Passport and Physician

-Consultation Form: All Primary and

-Secondary Provider Agencies must use the

-Health Passport and Physician Consultation

-form from the Therap system.
-This standardized

-document contains individual, physician and , and the second

-emergency contact information, a complete list of current medical diagnoses, health and safety

-risk factors, allergies, and information regarding

-insurance, guardianship, and advance

-directives.
-The Health Passport also includes a

-standardized form to use at medical

-appointments called the Physician Consultation

-form.
-The Physician Consultation form contains

-a list of all current medications.
-Requirements

-for the Health Passport and Physician

-Consultation form are:

-2. The Primary and Secondary Provider

-Agencies must ensure that a current copy of

-the Health Passport and Physician

-Consultation forms are printed and available at

-all service delivery sites.
-Both forms must be

-reprinted and placed at all service delivery

-sites each time the e-CHAT is updated for any

-reason and whenever there is a change to L
+What steps will be taken if issues are found?): → maintaining the daily or other contact notes documenting the nature and frequency of service delivery, as well as data tracking only for the services provided by their agency.
+6. The current Client File Matrix found in Appendix A Client File Matrix details the minimum requirements for records to be stored in agency office files, the delivery site, or with DSP while providing services in the community.
+7. All records pertaining to JCMs must be retained permanently and must be made available to DDSD upon request, upon the termination or expiration of a provider agreement, or upon provider withdrawal from services.
+Developmental Disabilities (DD) Waiver Service Standards effective 11/1/2012 revised 4/23/2013; 6/15/2015 CHAPTER 11 (FL) 3.
+Agency Requirements C. Residence Case File: The Agency must maintain in the individual's home a complete and current confidential case file for each individual.
+Residence case files are required to comply with the DDSD Individual Case File Matrix policy.